-What is a Customer Worth?
+What is a customer worth?

 As bankers, we monetize core customers in two key ways: balances (deposits and loans) and non-interest income.
 Start with the cost side of the equation - what does it cost you to service one more core relationship?
 You issue some a debit card.
 You print paper statements for some percentage of them.
 You put them on your core operating system.
 You charge off some principal for some of them.
-Most of our clients report that the actual marginal costs associated with servicing one more core customer is generally in the \$30 - \$50 per year range.
+Most of our clients report that the actual marginal costs associated with servicing one more core customer are generally in the \$30-\$50 per year range.

-To win new customers, you need to offer simple, easy to understand products, you need to show that you are convenient to a prospective customer, and you need to demonstrate that you are a great place to bank.

 Now look at the revenue side of the equation.
 Among our clients, the average consumer household produces about \$150/year in non-interest income.
 They produce, on average, in excess of \$17,000 in deposits and in excess of \$9,000 in loans.

+be low capacity and could erially to their cost structures.

-Certainly, many assumptions can be made here as to the "value" of this based on an individual bank's loan-to-deposit ratio, yield on assets, etc. If the new households borrow \$9,000 of their own money (on average), which they lend to the bank at almost no cost doesn't that create value in some way?
-Give that transaction a spread of, say, 3.5% and that generates about \$315 in value even if you totally discount the other \$8,000 in deposits.
+Certainly, many assumptions can be made here as to the "value" of this based on an individual bank's loan-to-deposit ratio, yield on assets, etc.

+If the new households borrow \$9,000 of their own money (on average), which they lend to the bank at almost no cost, doesn't that create value in some way?
+Give that transaction a spread of, say, 3.5 percent and that generates about \$315 in value even if you totally discount the other \$8,000 in deposits.

 Now, the typical core customer has an average life greater than 8 years, so certainly that money will have some value over time.
 But, say it has a value of zero.
 That still means an average new relationship generates marginal revenues of \$450.
-In an industry with TREMENDOUS excess capacity that looks pretty profitable to us.
+In an industry with tremendous excess capacity that looks pretty profitable to us.

 One might argue that it is inherently dangerous to use averages like this.
 Isn't it true that if you take this approach you are going to get more unprofitable customers?
 Absolutely!
-But recognize in the prior exercise that all of those "unprofitable" customers brought the average revenues down to ONLY \$450 compared to marginal costs of \$30-\$50.
+But recognize in the prior exercise that all of those "unprofitable" customers brought the average revenues down to only \$450 compared to marginal costs of \$30-\$50.

 What we found over time is that community banks can successfully get more of what they were getting to begin with, but they generally can't make them look much different.
-If you decide to grow, you will certainly get more customers in the lowest quartile, but you will get more in highest quartile as well.
+If you decide to grow, you will certainly get more customers in the lowest quartile, but you will get more in the highest quartile as well.

 For many bankers, the notion of having unprofitable customers drives them nuts.
 There are a lot of businesses that have capacity where marginal revenues exceed marginal costs and those business owners realize they make more money at the margin.
 Take movie theaters as an example.
-Several studies show that more than 80% of their profits don't come from selling tickets.
+Several studies show that more than 80 percent of their profits don't come from selling tickets.
 They make money from selling concessions, even though not every patron buys the expensive popcorn.

 Rather than charging a lot more for the tickets (as bankers have done), they understand the fundamental business model and make more money by serving more people.
-More specifically, they don't get overly focused on those movie-goers that don't buy popcorn as bankers tend to do.
+More specifically, they don't get overly focused on those moviegoers that don't buy popcorn as bankers tend to do.